For Our Stone Ground Heirloom Grits, Barkley's Mill Taps Southern Appalachia Roots with Hickory King Dent Corn

 What’s special about Barkley’s Mill Hickory King Dent corn?

-originated from an organic heirloom source, and we conscientiously maintain that status when growing corn at Barkley’s Mill
+Our seeds originated from an organic heirloom source, and we conscientiously maintain that status when growing corn at Barkley’s Mill

 Can you tell me more about heirloom corn?

 Heirloom plants are plants with a history of being passed down through a family or a locality.
 Small farmers and individuals value heirloom corn for many reasons—hardiness, adaptability to variable weather conditions, pest resistance, and open-pollination, to name a few.
 Hickory King Dent corn

 develops tight husks on its large ears of corn, which discourages corn worms, a common and destructive insect pest attacking corn.
 Since Barkley’s Mill does not spray or treat with chemicals or pesticides, this natural heirloom adaptation helps to do the job of keeping corn worms at bay.
 Growers also prize heirloom plants for superior flavor.

 Is Hickory King Dent corn normally used for grits?